Energy spectra of non-local internal gravity wave turbulence

 In practice, oceanic data classically reveal one-dimensional (1D) energy spectra, in frequency $\omega$ or in vertical wavenumber $k_z$, following power laws with an exponent of the order of $-2$~\cite{Polzin2011}.
 These scaling laws are proposed to result from a cascade of energy from low to high frequencies (periods typically in the range from $12$~h to a few tens of minutes) and from large to small vertical scales (typically from a few hundred meters to a few meters).
 This small-scale high-frequency oceanic behavior is often summarized by the two-dimensional (2D) energy spectrum $E(k_z,\omega) \sim k_z^{-2} \omega^{-2}$ introduced by Garrett and Munk (GM) in the 1970s~\cite{Garrett1972,Garrett1975,Garrett1979} and which postulates a decorrelation between $\omega$ and $k_z$.

-Besides, the classical derivation of the wave turbulence theory in stratified fluids, based on the assumption of local interactions in the space of scales, led to an analytical prediction for the 2D (axisymmetric) spatial energy spectrum scaling as $E(k_\perp,k_z) \sim \sqrt{\varepsilon N}\,k_\perp^{-3/2} k_z^{-3/2}$~\cite{Caillol2000,Lvov2001}, with $\varepsilon$ the mean rate of energy transfer (per unit mass).
+Besides, the classical derivation of the wave turbulence theory in stratified fluids, based on the assumption of local interactions in the space of scales, led to an analytical prediction for the 2D (axisymmetric) spatial energy spectrum scaling as $E(k_\perp,k_z) \sim \sqrt{\varepsilon N}\,k_\perp^{-3/2} k_z^{-3/2}$~\cite{Pelinovsky1977,Caillol2000,Lvov2001}, with $\varepsilon$ the mean rate of energy transfer (per unit mass).
 This derivation has however been achieved by ignoring a divergence of the so-called ``collision integral'' and the relevance of this prediction is therefore highly questionable~\cite{Caillol2000}.
 Over the past 20~years, several theoretical works have searched to solve this issue by taking into account non-local interactions~\cite{Lvov2010,Dematteis2021}.
 These works first suggested that a whole family of solutions with a constant energy flux exists~\cite{Lvov2004,Lvov2010} before identifying that the spectrum $E(k_\perp,k_z) \sim k_\perp^{2-a} k_z^{-1}$ with $a\simeq 3.69$ is a remarkable solution because it leads to an exact compensation of two diverging parts of the collision integral~\cite{Lvov2010,Dematteis2021}.

 In this Letter, we present a derivation of the 1D energy spectra of weak internal-gravity-wave turbulence based on a detailed analysis of the kinetic equation.
 The obtained spectra are consistent with the previously mentioned typical oceanic observations.
-A key step in this derivation is to realize that the turbulent cascade is driven by a subset of triadic resonant interactions, non-local in wavenumber and frequency, which impose a constant ratio between the frequency and the vertical wave number and a constant flux of wave action.
+A key step in this derivation is to realize that the turbulent cascade is driven by a subset of triadic resonant interactions, non-local in wavenumber and frequency, which impose a constant ratio between the frequency and the vertical wave number.